Geoff Pollard

+Biography

 A left-handed player from Sydney, Pollard was active as a player in the 1960s and 1970s.
 He lost to John Newcombe in the junior singles final of the 1961 Australian Championships and earned selection on Australia's Junior Davis Cup team.
 In 1962 he was runner-up to Tony Roche in the 18s and under Orange Bowl tournament.

 Pollard, a University of Sydney science graduate, partnered with Kaye Dening to win a mixed doubles gold medal at the 1967 Summer Universiade in Tokyo.
 He won through to the singles third round of the 1968 Australian Championships, where he was eliminated by the fifth-seed Barry Phillips-Moore.

 During the 1980s, Pollard served as President of the New South Wales Lawn Tennis Association and was on the Board of Directors for the Australian Institute of Sport.
 He was also a senior lecturer in statistics at Macquarie University.

 From 1989 to 2010 he was President of Tennis Australia.